ronnyfriedland/adr-maven-plugin/README.md

 ### create

 Creates a new ADR based on the template with the given subject.
-The Id of the ADR is calculated based on the number of already existing ADRs in the `targetPath`.
+The id of the ADR is calculated based on the number of ADR already existing in the `targetPath`.

 ### index

-Creates a new index file based on the exisiting ADRs in `targetPath`.
+Creates a new index file based on the existing ADR files in `targetPath`.

 ### export

-Exports the existing ADRs in the `targetPath` into the given target format.
+Exports the existing ADR files located in the `targetPath` into the given target format.
 A directory with the type name is created to store the exported files.

 ## Configuration example